- Home

 1. Feel the festive cheer at a Christmas market, UK-wide

-If you’re looking to get into the spirit of Christmas, there are few things more festive than Christmas markets.
+If you’re looking to get into the Christmas spirit, few things are more festive than Christmas markets.

 From the mouthwatering aroma of mulled wine and hot chocolate to the cheery sound of classic carols, it’s almost impossible not to be filled with festive cheer at one of these markets.
 And the great news is that no matter where you’re located, you won’t be too far from a Christmas market.

 The Birmingham Frankfurt Christmas Market is the biggest German market outside Germany and Austria, and the Manchester Christmas Markets combine over 300 stalls for one festive fiesta.
-Meanwhile, Cardiff’s Christmas Market has been going for over two decades, and the Belfast Christmas Market brings seasonal joy to the Northern Irish capital.
+Meanwhile, Cardiff’s has been going for over two decades, and Belfast’s brings seasonal joy to the Northern Irish capital.

 To find out more about some of the best festive markets, check out our article: 8 of the best UK Christmas markets.